-Proposed Resolution: Revised.
-Delete the sentence.
+Proposed Resolution: Reject.

 This is a general statement that was copied from clause 4.3.10.
-The subset of features is not referenced in 4.3.10 as applicable to HT stations.
+The subset of features is not referenced in 4.3.10 as applicable to HT stations4.3.10a is concerned with the components of the architectures but not the details of these components.